matthewhand/gpt-terminal-plus/README.md

 ### Running the Application

 - Start the application with `npm start`.
-- For development purposes, you can use `npm start dev` to start the application with nodemon, which will watch for file changes.
+- For development purposes, you can use `npm run start:dev` to start the application with nodemon, which will watch for file changes.

 ## Contributing